onesentforth/discipleschool/content/post/half-the-world-is-online/index.md

 keywords = ["comunications", "internet", "mobile", "network"] categories = [""]
+tags = ["comunications", "internet", "mobile", "network"] summary = "There are almost 4 billion people using the internet!
+What would the Apostle Paul have done if he could've communicated with 4 billion people with such little difficulty?
+What could you and I be doing to reach the masses?"
+[[resources]]
-tags = ["comunications", "internet", "mobile", "network"] [[resources]] name = "header" src = "img/image-name.jpg"
+  name = "header"
+  src = "img/image-name.jpg"